There are a number of steps involved in joining SSPC and obtaining a handgun licence if you are new to the shooting sport

 Once we have accepted your membership of the SSPC, you can apply for your Provisional Handgun Licence.

-This licence will allow you to shoot and participate in competitions using club handguns.
+This licence will allow you to shoot and participate in competitions using club handguns and without having to complete NORI paperwork.

 The minimum probationary licence duration is at least 6 months and during this time you must participate in at least 5 competitions with our club.